 Flower of the Passion Fruit.

 Anna’s second story was very surprising.
-The Minorista market in Medellín where we had the tour was considered one of the most dangerous places in the city back in the 80’s during the Narcos years.
+The Minorista market in Medellín where we had the tour was a different place years ago.
 I don’t want to spoil the story in case you decide to do this tour.
 Through my experience, I can honestly say that it is a different market today, full of color, clean, and it felt very safe.
 If you have spare time for this tour, I strongly recommend doing it.
 If you would like to know about the Minorista Markets dark past then you can leave your e-mail address in the comment section, and I can tell you.
-Otherwise, you can find out by taking this enriching tour.
+Otherwise, you can find out by taking this enriching tour!